stranger9977/market_implied_fantasy_football/README.md

-# Catchy Name Here: Fantasy Football Forecasting App
+# Leverageing the Vegas Player Prop Market: Fantasy Sports Forecasting App

 ## Overview
 This is a full-stack web application designed to forecast fantasy football outcomes using Vegas sportsbook odds data.
 The application provides data-driven, validated projections, waiver wire recommendations, and optimal DFS lineups.
 It aims to help users increase their success rate in various types of fantasy football contest formats, streamlining the process with a focus on data science best practices.